ECTS - Nanomaterials, Nanotechnologies and Design

 Course Lecturer(s)

-• Assoc.
-Prof. Dr. Murat Kaya
+• Prof. Dr. Murat Kaya

 Course Assistants

-Course Objectives • give basic information about nanoscience, nanotechnology and nanomaterials • give an introduction to classification systems, basic fundamentals, synthesis and characterization methods, and properties of nanomaterials as a result of reduction in sizes • highlight the major applications of nanomaterials in technology and science
+Course Objectives • Give basic information about nanoscience, nanotechnology and nanomaterials. • Give an introduction to classification systems, basic fundamentals, synthesis and characterization methods, and properties of nanomaterials as a result of reduction in sizes. • Highlight the major applications of nanomaterials in technology and science.

 Course Learning Outcomes The students who succeeded in this course;